25+ Easy Pantry Meal & Snack Ideas

-Red Pepper Shakshouka.
-One of my favourite pantry (and “clean-out-the-kitchen”) meals is shakshouka!
+Stovetop Shakshuka.
+One of my favourite pantry (and “clean-out-the-kitchen”) meals is shakshuka!
 Simply sauté any leafy greens or veggies in a pan, and cook with canned tomato sauce, spices, and eggs.
 This recipe is really adaptable to whatever you may have on hand!

 Healthy Breakfast Egg Muffins.
 This easy make-ahead breakfast recipe uses pantry-friendly eggs and can be adapted to include any veggies or cheese that you may have.
 You can easily freeze this recipe too, so feel free to make a large batch!

 Sweet Potato Hash Breakfast Skillet.
 This skillet recipe uses long-lasting sweet potatoes and eggs.
 You can customize it with any veggies you have, including frozen ones.
 Or, simply omit the veg and use more sweet potatoes (or even regular potatoes if desired)!

 Easy Curry Tofu Scramble.
 Tofu is an affordable and long-lasting plant protein to keep in your fridge.
 One of my favourite ways to use it is in a tofu scramble!
 This one uses curry spices and can include any veggies that you have (fresh or frozen).
 Serve with toast or potatoes!